akvo/agrastat/docs/user-guide.rst

 .. image:: /images/add_member_2.jpg

 Click on Add Member to complete the process.
-The user will receive an email to the just added address where they can verify their account and set a password

 If there are problems with any of the fields, AGRASTAT will tell you the problem and enable you to correct it.
-When the fields are filled in correctly, AGRASTAT will create your user account and automatically log you in.
+When the fields are filled in correctly, the user will receive an email to the just added address where they can verify their account and set a password